Leave 401(k) or roll it over?

 Four 401(k) options after leaving a job

 That last option really isn't a good choice, lest you sentence yourself to a lifetime of professional servitude.
 Nonetheless, many people take that route.
-According to Hewitt Associates, a Chicago-based human resources consulting firm, nearly 45 percent of employees take a cash distribution from their 401(k) plan when they leave their jobs.
+According to a 2012 report by Transamerica Center for Retirement Studies, 25 percent of unemployed or underemployed workers cashed out their 401(k) plan.

-Others use a wiser approach.
-According to Hewitt Associates, 32 percent of people who leave a job keep their 401(k) money where it is, and 23 percent roll over their accounts -- either into an IRA or their new employer's 401(k).
+Others used a wiser approach.
+According to the same report, 22 percent of people who left a job kept their 401(k) money where it was, and 20 percent rolled their accounts into an IRA.

-Despite the advice of some experts who favor the flexibility of an IRA (see below), Pam Hess, director of Hewitt Associates, says many employees are better off leaving their money in a defined contribution plan -- either their former 401(k) or their new one.
+Despite the advice of some experts who favor the flexibility of an IRA, Pam Hess, an investment manager and former director of retirement research at Aon Hewitt, says many employees are better off leaving their money in a defined contribution plan -- either their former 401(k) or their new one.

 "Generally, the benefits of leaving your retirement money within a defined contribution plan are superior to rolling them over to an IRA," she says.
 "You have the purchasing power of the entire plan behind you rather than being out there on your own."